withastro/astro/packages/integrations/cloudflare/README.md

 getRuntime(Astro.request);
 ```

-Depending your adapter mode (advanced = worker, directory = pages) the runtime object will look a little different due to the difference in the cloudflare API.
+Depending on your adapter mode (advanced = worker, directory = pages), the runtime object will look a little different due to differences in the Cloudflare API.

 ## Streams